apparentorder/reweb/doc/loadtest.md

 Lambda concurrency was surprisingly low, between 6 and 9 over the whole test.

-If we were to extrapolate that to a full *day* of traffic, we'd have ~3.5M requests (maybe 500.000 page impressions? -- many German newspapers have less than that!).
+If we were to extrapolate that to a full *day* of traffic, we'd have ~3.5M requests per day.

 This test traffic averages to ~40 milliseconds of Lambda compute per request (front page is ~250msec and static assets are more like 5msec each).